papayiannis/reverberation_learning_python/README.md

 ## Filter Visualisation

 As shown in the snippets in the previous Section, the repository offers routines which enable the visualisation of the filter kernels which form CNN layers.
 The routines also allow the user to filter audio inputs through the layers of the CNN layers and visualise the derived feature maps.
-Doing this for a speech segment and using a CNN-RNN for room classification, the derived feature maps are the following [@placeholder].
+Doing this for a speech segment and using a CNN-RNN for room classification, the derived feature maps are the following [1].

 ![filter_viz](doc/figures/room_dnn/filter_viz.png)